 Issue 41: These subclauses provided the dates of commencement (being 2006) of certain requirements in the Standard and are no longer necessary.

 Solution: Remove subclauses.

 Location: Table to subclause 2(2), wherever 'a mix of local and/or imported foods' occurs

-Issue 42: OLDP recommendation to clarify meaning of 'and/or' Solution: Replace with 'a mix of local and imported foods'.
+Solution proposed in Assessment Report: Replace with 'a mix of local and imported foods'.